 There are a variety of ways to share your story with the campus community.
 LIFE@OSU is the online faculty and staff news magazine.
 Stories about awards and honors, events, features on interesting staff and faculty, graduate student features and more are all highlighted in the magazine.
 To submit story ideas, email email@example.com

-To reach the OSU community with your OSU-related events or news, submit them to OSU Today, the daily campus e-news blast that currently has more than 7,700 subscribers.
+To reach the OSU community with your OSU-related events or news, submit them to OSU Today, the daily campus e-news blast that currently has almost 11,000 subscribers.
 For submission guidelines: http://oregonstate.edu/osutoday/?p=6898.
 To submit an item, email firstname.lastname@example.org

 Working with the media can be an intimidating prospect if you have no previous experience, or if you’ve had a negative interaction in the past.
 Our job is to help you become more familiar with how the process of creating a news story works, and offer you tips before you have your next interview.